Kratom Guides

 (LEGAL)

-Kratom is currently legal in the state of Maine.
+Kratom is currently legal in Maine.
 In 2017, a bill was intended to ban mitragynine, which is one of the main alkaloids found in the herb.
-However, the Maine senate amended the bill and decided to leave it out.
+However, the Maine Senate amended the bill and decided to leave it out.
 An intent to regulate kratom in Maine also failed.
 This leaves kratom legal yet unregulated in the state.

 A bill in 2017 aimed to include several substances in the Schedule W list of controlled substances.
 This list included opium, morphine, methadone, amphetamines, heroin, and their derivatives, among many more.